-Welcome to Tea Tuesday, my weekly tribute to the art of having tea.
+Welcome to my virtual tea party.
 “A Proper Tea is Much Nicer than a Nearly Nice Tea“- A.A.
 Milne.
-Life is grand in the UK now that Season 3 is well under way, sad in the US as PBS won’t be broadcasting the new season until January.
-Americans however did get a glimpse of their favorite stars at the Emmys this past Sunday.
+Life is grand in the UK now that Season 3 is well underway, sad in the US as PBS won’t be broadcasting the new season until January.
+Americans however did get a glimpse of their favourite stars at the Emmys this past Sunday.

 Taking a traditional “afternoon tea” is definitely a bucket list experience.
 To do it properly, I have created a handy guide to help you enjoy the experience.
 One follower reported this week she was thrilled to be able to find a tea house in her small town.
 I suggested she use the tips to practice to become the queen of her tea house, train take on to take on London.
 Downton Abbey Cooks Online Guide to Afternoon Tea.